Hamid-M-Jalili/Hamid-M-Jalili/README.md

 - 👋 Hi, I’m @Hamid-M-Jalili
-- 👀 I’m looking for roles in which I can apply Machine Learning Algorithms on real world issues
+- 👀 I’m looking for roles in Software Development
-- 🌱 I’m currently a graduate student at Stony Brook University, studying Electrical Engineering with a graduation date of May 2022
+- 🌱 I graduated in May 2022 with a masters in Electrical Engineering from Stony Brook University
 - 📫 You can reach me at hamidmjalili@gmail.com or via Linkedin at linkedin.com/in/hamid-jalili

 <!---